cksystemsteaching/selfie/README.md

 Selfie's console messages always begin with the name of the source or binary file currently running.
 The mipster emulator also shows the amount of memory allocated for its machine instance and how execution terminated (exit code).

-RISC-U assembly for `selfie` and any other C\* file is generated as follows:
+As discussed before, RISC-U assembly for `selfie` and any other C\* file is generated as follows:

 ```bash
 $ ./selfie -c selfie.c -s selfie.s